My-Finance-Report/yearly_report/README.md

--> dashboard config and ability to save them (query params) -> manually add in an account + transactions to the account (CD, 401k etc) -> general desire for the means to track assets (confirmed by rick) -> manually override categories for transactions (memoize to llm) (confirmed by rick) -> redo filter group component (waiting on designs)
+-> dashboard config and ability to save them (query params) -> manually add in an account + transactions to the account (CD, 401k etc) -> general desire for the means to track assets (confirmed by rick)

+-> you cant remove a category once it is used
+--> doesnt rerun on category delete
+-> manually override categories for transactions (memoize to llm) (confirmed by rick) -> redo filter group component (waiting on designs)
 -> some bugs on the landing page version likely around existing filters